Ensembl/plant-scripts/pangenes/README.md

 The script *get_pangenes.pl* computes whole genome alignments (WGA) to define clusters of collinear, orthologous genes/features annotated in GFF files.
-Such clusters define pan-genes across a pangenome.
+Such clusters define pangenes across a pangenome.
 Several WGA algorithms are available and some parameters are customizable.
 It is designed to process (in a multicore computer or HPC cluster) files contained in a directory (-d), so that new .fna & .gff files can be added